- What is the Criterion Collection?

-- What is the relationship between the Criterion Collection and Janus Films?
+What is the relationship between the Criterion Collection and Janus Films?

-The companies have similar missions but focus on different markets.
+> The companies have similar missions but focus on different markets.
 Criterion publishes DVDs and Blu-rays and spends most of its energy on the home video market.
 Janus handles theatrical and nontheatrical showings, as well as television and cable licenses.
 To learn more about Janus Films, please visit: janusfilms.com.

-- What is the difference between the Criterion Collection and Eclipse lines?
+> - What is the difference between the Criterion Collection and Eclipse lines?

-The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in DVD and Blu-ray editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
+> The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in DVD and Blu-ray editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
 Eclipse is a selection of lost, forgotten, or overshadowed classics in simple, affordable DVD editions.
 Each Eclipse series is a brief cinematheque retrospective for the adventurous home viewer.
 Essential Art House is exactly that: movie-only DVD editions of the films you need to know, presented in beautiful digital transfers and accompanied by helpful liner notes.
 For the devoted cinephile, these are must-own fundamentals; for the novice film lover, this is precisely where to begin.

-- How many films are included in an Eclipse series?
+> - How many films are included in an Eclipse series?
 Are the films in Eclipse series available separately?

-Every Eclipse series includes two or more films, and they are not sold separately.
+> Every Eclipse series includes two or more films, and they are not sold separately.

-- Do you sell your DVDs and Blu-rays outside the United States?
-What regions do they play in?
+> - Do you sell your DVDs and Blu-rays outside the United States?
+In which regions do they play?